AckerlyXu/heima/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

-<properties
+---
-    pageTitle="Using Elasticsearch as a Service Fabric application trace store | Azure" description="Describes how Service Fabric applications can use Elasticsearch and Kibana to store, index, and search through application traces (logs)" services="service-fabric"
+title: Using Elasticsearch as a Service Fabric application trace store | Azure
+description: Describes how Service Fabric applications can use Elasticsearch and Kibana to store, index, and search through application traces (logs)
-    documentationcenter=".net"
-    author="karolz-ms"
-    manager="adegeo"
-    editor="" />
-<tags
-    ms.assetid="e59b0c39-e468-4d9e-b453-d5f2a8ad20d8"
-    ms.service="service-fabric"
-    ms.devlang="dotNet"
-    ms.topic="article"
-    ms.tgt_pltfrm="NA"
-    ms.workload="NA"
-    ms.date="01/04/2017"
-    wacn.date=""
-    ms.author="karolz@microsoft.com" />
+services: service-fabric
+documentationcenter: .net
+author: karolz-ms
+manager: adegeo
+editor: ''

+ms.assetid: e59b0c39-e468-4d9e-b453-d5f2a8ad20d8
+ms.service: service-fabric
+ms.devlang: dotNet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: NA
+ms.date: 01/04/2017
+wacn.date: ''
+ms.author: karolz@microsoft.com
+---

 # Use Elasticsearch as a Service Fabric application trace store
 ## Introduction
-This article describes how [Azure Service Fabric](/documentation/services/service-fabric/) applications can use **Elasticsearch** and **Kibana** for application trace storage, indexing, and search.
+This article describes how [Azure Service Fabric](./index.md) applications can use **Elasticsearch** and **Kibana** for application trace storage, indexing, and search.
 [Elasticsearch](https://www.elastic.co/guide/index.html) is an open-source, distributed, and scalable real-time search and analytics engine that is well-suited for this task.
 It can be installed on Windows and Linux virtual machines running in Azure.
 Elasticsearch can very efficiently process *structured* traces produced using technologies such as **Event Tracing for Windows (ETW)**.

 ETW is used by Service Fabric runtime to source diagnostic information (traces).
 It is the recommended method for Service Fabric applications to source their diagnostic information, too.
 Using the same mechanism allows for correlation between runtime-supplied and application-supplied traces and makes troubleshooting easier.
 Service Fabric project templates in Visual Studio include a logging API (based on the .NET **EventSource** class) that emits ETW traces by default.
-For a general overview of Service Fabric application tracing using ETW, see [Monitoring and diagnosing services in a local machine development setup](/documentation/articles/service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally/).
+For a general overview of Service Fabric application tracing using ETW, see [Monitoring and diagnosing services in a local machine development setup](./service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally.md).

 For the traces to show up in Elasticsearch, they need to be captured at the Service Fabric cluster nodes in real time (while the application is running) and sent to an Elasticsearch endpoint.
 There are two major options for trace capturing: